zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

     * Windows VM - onboarded as Azure Arc enabled Server
     * Ubuntu VM - onboarded as Azure Arc enabled Server
     * Windows VM running SQL Server - onboarded as Azure Arc enabled SQL Server (as well as Azure Arc enabled Server)
-  * Deploy and configure Azure Arc enabled data services on the AKS cluster including a data controller, a SQL MI instance, and a Postgres instance.
+  * Deploy and configure Azure Arc enabled data services on the AKS cluster including a data controller, a SQL MI instance, and a PostgreSQL Hyperscale cluster.
 After deployment, Azure Data Studio opens automatically with connection entries for each database instance.
 Data services deployed by the script are:
     * Data controller
     * SQL MI instance
     * Postgres instance